petermoresi/koa-authorize-actions/README.md

 var app = new Koa();

 app.use( ctx => {
-  // determine what actions a user by querying a database instead. ctx.user.allowActions = ["read/*", "write/*"]
+  // determine what actions a user can do by querying a database instead. ctx.user.allowActions = ["read/*", "write/*"]
 })